ajandris/candlemania/README.md

 # Introduction

-The Candle Mania is a sample site for publishing blogs about candles and candle-related products.
+The Candle Mania is a sample site for publishing blogs about candles.

-The site has two parts: blogs and affiliated products.

 ## Users